 After working with hundreds of nonprofits over a couple of decades, helpful patterns emerge.

-1. Social Clubs — the most common type: small groups, under a few hundred K in revenue, that get together to help people as a foundation for friendship and community.
-Groups like this plan activity and raise money among themselves and their friends and families to deliver neighborhood-level impact.
+1. Social Clubs — the most common type: small groups, under a few hundred thousand in annual revenue, these organizations are a primary foundation for friendship and community.
+Many nonprofits are truly social groups that plan activity and raise money among themselves and their friends and families to do something modest yet meaningful for them.
 At their best, they are honest about their aims and intended benefits.
-They aren’t businesses and don’t pretend to be– no delusions of grandeur here.
+They aren’t enterprises and they don’t have mission statements filled with grandiose adjectives.

 - Examples: PTAs; The Awesome Foundation.